Hidden Fields allow you to use data that you already have, to make your typeforms more personal, or simply to give you better data in your results.

 There are 2 ways to implement this feature:

-- Manually – you manually type something in the URL before sharing your typeform.
+Manually – you manually add information to the Hidden Fields in the URL before sharing your typeform.

 Using Hidden Fields with embedded typeforms.